IQ404/study-notes/README.md

 ### UI Layer (User Interface)

-Allows users to interact with applications using devices like keyboard.
+The interfaces that allow users to interact with applications using devices like keyboard.

 Deskotp version of Linux may contain a GUI layer, which is similar to the interface of Windows.

 ### Application Layer

-Applications are just softwares, including:
+Applications are just softwares, softwares are just programs.

+Applications include:

 - System tools (e.g., compilers)
 - Programming languagues